Amysoj-Louis/-Spotify-Group-Control-Center/README.md

 ## Prerequisites

-Before using the script, ensure the following:
+Before using the script in python, ensure the following:

-- **Python 3.x** installed on your system.
 - Install the required Python packages:
   ```
   pip install requests beautifulsoup4 python-Levenshtein